Please refer to the new “Online Services” page on the Menu for details about all of the Online Services, and other regular activities in the Circuit.

 Ken’s bible study sessions for The Ark are weekly on Tuesday’s.
 The Zoom meeting will open at 7.15pm for informal chat with Bible Study commencing at 7.30pm.
-We currently have a short break and will start our study of the Gospel of Mark after Easter.
+We have a short break after our four week study of the Gospel of Mark, and will recommence soon.
 If you would like to join in this study please send an email to email@example.com .

 All are welcome to join the Bible Study Groups above, but let Alan or The Ark know you are interested, so that he can send you details and a Zoom invite.

-Details of Bible studies and other activities, including those for Holy Week and Easter, based at Wimpole Road are available on their website here.
+Details of Bible studies and other activities based at Wimpole Road are available on their website here.